ChrisTimperley/Wallace.jl/doc/manual/basics.rst

 Algorithm
 =========

-What is an algorithm?
+The domain-specific language within Wallace is entirely tailored around the specification and subsequent fine-tuning of algorithms for particular problem instances.
+Users provide a specification of their problem to a particular algorithm constructor, chosen according to the search algorithm they wish to use to solve the problem, which is then composed into a heavily optimised ``Algorithm`` instance via the ``compose!`` method, before being ready for executed using the ``run!`` method.

-For the rest of this section, we shall focus on the basics of evolutionary algorithms within Wallace, rather than covering its other meta-heuristic algorithms in depth.
+Wallace supports a number of different meta-heuristic algorithms, ranging from random walks and hill climbing, to ant colony optimisation and evolutionary algorithms.
+For the remainder of this section however, we shall focus our discussion on the implementation of evolutionary algorithms within Wallace.
+More details about the other types of algorithms supported within Wallace may be found in the reference section of the documentation.

 Population
 ==========